Shubham11git/FaceRecognitionProject/README.md

 To deploy the app on remote server, server.py has been used.
 For deploying the app on the remote server, streamlit_webrtc, streamlit, face_recognition, OpenCV, and Numpy must be installed on the remote server platform.

 **Note**: face_recognition library needs to be forked on your Github and then include that in requirements.txt file

+This app is live on [Here](https://shubhamkhobra-facerecognitionproject-server-vxzfrp.streamlit.app/) and it successfully recognizes faces of Barack Obama, Joe Biden and, Elon Musk.
+Images of these faces are stored in the 'images' directory.